Silicone in skin care

 Moreover, the molecular structure of commonly used silicones makes it impossible for them to suffocate skin.
 The unique molecular structure of silicones (larger molecules with wider spaces between each molecule) allow them to form a breathable barrier and also explains why silicones rarely feel heavy or occlusive, although they offer protection against moisture loss (Source: The Chemistry and Manufacture of Cosmetics, Volume 3, Book 2, Allured Publishing Corporation, 2002, pages 833-839).

-What about silicones clogging pores?
 Interestingly, silicone has been shown to be helpful for offsetting dryness and flaking from common anti-acne active ingredients such as benzoyl peroxide and topical antibiotics (Source: Cutis, October 2008, pages 281-284).
 Also, silicone fillers are sometimes used for improving the appearance of acne scars.
 That certainly wouldn't be the case if silicone was a pore-clogging ingredient (Source: Dermatology Research and Practice, October 2010, Epublication).

 Perhaps the most telling reason why silicones do not clog pores and cause acne (or blackheads) is because, from a chemistry standpoint, most silicones are volatile substances.
 That means their initially viscous (thick) texture evaporates quickly and does not penetrate the pore lining where acne is formed.
 Instead, they help ensure an even application of other ingredients and leave behind a silky, almost imperceptible feel that noticeably enhances skin's texture and appearance.
 You can think of this as a breathable barrier that protects skin while barely being felt.